vagiedd/Machine-Learning/README.md

 ### SQL

 Find objects in the Sloan Digital Sky Survey's Data Release 16 using sciserver's SQL module.
 Objects returned from the query have 3 classifications (star, galaxy, QSO).
 I use various machine learning classification methods to predict whether an object is a star, galaxy, or QSO based off of the z,ra,dec,dered_u,dered_g,dered_r,dered_i,dered_z features.
 I run cross validation to determine the final parameters that give the highest F1 score using Neural Network, Gradient Boosting Classification, and Support Vector Machine.
+The first part of the notebook is based off a course I was a TA for.

 ## machine-learning-ex
 Matlab homework assignments for the online certification course through Standford.
 Each homework assignment is labeled as ex(1-8).
 Various topics included are